-What are the differences between KCS (Knowledge Centered Support) and Knowledge Engineering, and how can the support organization benefit from leaving knowledge engineering mode?
+What are the differences between KCS (Knowledge-Centered Service) and Knowledge Engineering, and how can the support organization benefit from leaving knowledge engineering mode?
 Read how an organization can make everyone a winner with focus on immediate action and relevant content.

 As we attend conferences, discussion groups and professional forums, we sometimes hear a similar challenge brought up in reference to knowledge, that of the perceived amount of time required to successfully enable knowledge in the workplace.
 Most organizations are stretched to the max, and the mere thought of taking someone away from their day-to-day work in order to ‘work on knowledge’ is enough to cause provoke heartburn in any manager.
 Interestingly, as we participate in discussions around this issue, the topic usually turns into a discussion about the difference between knowledge engineering and knowledge centered support (KCS).

 Editing only the reused articles is time saver #1

 While KCS is a mainstream function of most companies today, we still find that some organizations are stuck in a knowledge engineering mode, and unable to move forward and progress.
 As an industry, we see successful enterprises that have evolved from knowledge engineering to KCS, and whether an ongoing program or an active initiative, the amount of time saved is tremendous.

 For example, with legacy knowledge processes, (knowledge engineering), dedicated staff (or in many cases, just one lonely person) have to go through each article to make sure that the content is correct, the style and formatting meet the requirements of the company and that every time a change is introduced, the appropriate knowledge articles are updated.
 Countless man hours have been wasted on dotting every ‘I’ and crossing every ‘t’, in most cases to find out that 90% or more of the articles were never used.